 Foods to eat on the setpoint diet for postmenopausal weight loss

 Within the primary SANE food groups of non-starchy vegetables, nutrient-dense protein, whole-food fats, and low-fructose fruits, there are optimal options that will fast-track your progress.

 If you count anything in the setpoint diet, count your servings of non-starchy vegetables.
 How much is one serving?
 Here is a simple rule: If raw and leafy, a serving is the size of two of your fists.
 If raw and not leafy, a serving is the size of your fist.
 If cooked, a serving is a little smaller than the size of your fist.

-The fiber content of non-starchy veggies fill you up fast and keep you full for a long time, for a relatively small number of calories.
+The fiber content of non-starchy veggies fills you up fast and keeps you full for a long time for a relatively small number of calories.
 It also provides plenty of nutrition for your cells.

 When starting the setpoint diet, be sure to gradually increase your servings of non-starchy vegetables.
 This helps you avoid gastrointestinal distress.

 - Bok Choy

 - Barley Grass